 You do not need an attorney to file a claim with your no-fault insurance carrier.
 However, it is always helpful to have an attorney to provide guidance and answer any questions you may have during the insurance claim process.
 Additionally, if you are denied coverage by your PIP provider or your costs exceed the limits of your policy, then you may want to examine your case with an attorney to determine your best legal course of action.

 Let us help put you on the path to obtaining compensation for your injuries.
-With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH), or contact us online.
+With offices across both Florida coasts, you can easily reach Sibley Dolman Gipe Accident Injury Lawyers, PA, and Sibley Dolman Gipe Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or contact us online.

 800 North Belcher Road